Q: What is a freethinker?

 Our social activities include movie night, happy hour, and coffee time.

-Our community service activities include highway cleanup, Rochester Regional Science Fair (we fund prizes and provide judges), and support United Way’s Running Start for School.
+Our community service activities include the Rochester Regional Science Fair (we fund prizes and provide judges), and the support of the United Way’s Running Start for School.

 Q: How can I find the RAFT activity schedule?